Car Accident Attorney in Cary

 What Kind of Compensation Will I Receive?

-Each accident and set of circumstances is different, so there is no definite dollar amount that we can guarantee.
+Each accident and set of circumstances are different, so there is no definite dollar amount that we can guarantee.
 However, we will seek every possible source of compensation for your damages including the at-fault driver’s insurance coverage, the insurance policy for the owner of the other vehicle if the owner is different from the driver, and any available uninsured/underinsured motorist coverage.
 If your accident involved drunk driving, speeding, or texting and cell phone usage, you may also be entitled to punitive damages.

 We may be able to pursue payment for past and future medical bills, repair or replacement of your vehicle, lost wages if you missed work, pain and suffering, and in some extreme cases, punitive damages.